-I believe students should be encouraged to develop and support their own ideas based on their personal experiences and viewpoint, while maintaining an open and fresh approach to what exists around them.
-Visual arts in narrative form give them that platform to explore and express themselves.
+Dennis believes that all students should be encouraged to develop and support their own ideas based on their personal experiences and viewpoint, while maintaining an open and fresh approach to what exists around them.
+Visual art in narrative form gives them that platform to explore and express themselves.
+Dennis provides that platform through the art of Manga.

 Book This Artist